-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Westfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Westfield are a mix of both white- and blue-collar jobs.
 Overall, Westfield is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Westfield who work in office and administrative support (11.95%), management occupations (9.31%), and sales jobs (9.05%).

 Also of interest is that Westfield has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Westfield is a college town.
 There are a lot of students in Westfield attending college, and as a result Westfield provides a number of services, amenities and opportunities geared to the needs and activities of students.